libapps/libapps-mirror/hterm/doc/internals/lifecycle.md

 # JS Life cycle

 The [hterm.js] code will initialize defaults for the various objects.
-You can override them yourself (such as setting up `hterm.defaultStorage`) before you instantiate anything.
+You can override them yourself before you instantiate anything.

 An `hterm.Terminal` instance is created and initialization code attached to `onTerminalReady`.
 That callback creates a new `hterm.Terminal.IO` object by